jssteinberg/hackline.vim/README.md

 Integrations:

-- **Git** info by using the one of the following plugins. hackline.vim connects in order: [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim), [vim-fugitive](https://github.com/tpope/vim-fugitive), [vim-gitbranch](https://github.com/itchyny/vim-gitbranch).
-[VGit](https://github.com/tanvirtin/vgit.nvim) can supplement the two latter with Git status.
 - **LSP** flag if connected to buffer.
 Supports [Neovim's LSP](https://github.com/neovim/nvim-lspconfig).
 And [vim-lsp](https://github.com/prabirshrestha/vim-lsp) (only simple flag if active LSP in buffer).
+- **Git** info is bring-your-own function (from a plugin usually), or by opting-in to the built-in support for one of the following plugins (though maintenance of plugin support can not be ensured) connected to in order: [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim), [vim-fugitive](https://github.com/tpope/vim-fugitive), [vim-gitbranch](https://github.com/itchyny/vim-gitbranch).
+[VGit](https://github.com/tanvirtin/vgit.nvim) can supplement the two latter with Git status.

 *Someone should confirm loading time.
 Low right?*